hugovk/mac-setup/Apps/Octave.md

 ### Homebrew official
-You can also install Octave from the offical homebrew source using the method below.
+You can also install Octave from the official Homebrew source using the method below.

 Import the scientific computing packages and install necessary packages: